 Special principles have been established for individual bonuses for those covered by the aforementioned special rules, including that the variable remuneration can be earned annually based on the achievement of defined financial and non-financial target in the last 2 years.
 Special rules have been established for the group executive management team where parts of the bonus are viewed over 3 years and the rest over the past year.
 Furthermore, 50% of the earned individual bonus will be paid in cash and 50% paid in shares.
-The shares will be distributed in their entirety after the bonus year, but with pro-rata lock-in over a 5-year period for 80% of the shares.
-The benefit from the share distribution is taxed in advance of the distribution such that it is the net number of shares after tax that is distributed.
+From and including 2024, the CEO will receive 60 % of any bonus in shares and 40% in cash.
+The shares are distributed in accordance with the provisions of chapter 15 of the Financial Institutions Regulations.